sypherlev/php-chassis-framework/README.md

 ## The ADR Pattern

 ADR stands for Action-Domain-Response.
-This is an evolution of MVC proposed by Paul M. Jones that I find useful, so that's what I go with in a really vague kind of way.
+This is an evolution of MVC proposed by Paul M. Jones that I find useful, so that's what I go with in a vague kind of way.
 (Google it if you're curious.)
-The basic idea of my set up is as follows:
+The basic set up in Chassis is as follows:

  * A request comes in and triggers an action.
- * The action knows two things: the command to get a response from the domain, and what kind of responder object to give the response to.
+ * The action knows two things: the command to get a response from the domain, and what kind of responder objects to give the response to.
+(You can have more than one responder in a single Action cycle.
+I usually use this to trigger email responses before sending back a web response.)
  * The action makes a call into the business domain by instantiating a particular business domain object and invoking one of its methods.
- * The action creates the responder and gives it the response from the domain.
+ * The action creates the responders and gives them the response from the domain.
- * The responder does whatever to produce the expected output.
+ * The responders do whatever to produce the expected output.

 The point of all this is that each part - the action, the domain object, and the responder - doesn't need to know anything about the other parts except what to do with an input or output.

 ## Example

+I keep Actions and Responders grouped with their respective Domain objects, but you can arrange these however.

-In /src/Auth, I've got some classes that do user signin and creation (somewhat half-assedly, sorry).
+In /src/Domain/Auth, I've got some classes that do user signin and creation (somewhat half-assedly, sorry).
 Here's how it would work for a form, submitted through AngularJS, with the username and password.

-1. The route is defined: $this->addRoute('POST', '/auth/login', 'App\\Auth\\AuthAction:login');
+1. The route is defined: `$this->addRoute('POST', '/auth/login', 'App\\Auth\\Domain\\AuthAction:login');`
-2. Chassis matches the route, creates an instance of App\\Auth\\AuthAction, injects a WebRequest object into it, and triggers the login() method.
+2. Chassis matches the route, creates an instance of `App\\Auth\\Domain\\AuthAction`, injects a WebRequest object into it along with the collection objects, and triggers the `login()` method.
 3. AuthAction bootstraps itself in the constructor - it sets up the AuthResponder, and the AuthService.
 The WebRequest is already available in $this->request.
-4. In the login() method, AuthAction grabs the username and password from the WebRequest and passes it to AuthService method for logging in users, which is also called login().
+4. In the `login()` method, AuthAction grabs the username and password from the WebRequest and passes it to the AuthService method for logging in users, which is also called `login()`.
 5. AuthService is a little black box of logic that takes the info, does whatever it needs to do to communicate with the database, and tosses back either the user's information if the login was successful, or false if it wasn't.
 6. AuthAction does nothing with the response other than give it to the AuthResponder.
 7. The AuthResponder extends the ApiResponse class, so it handles whatever it's given and emits an API response - a nicely formatted JSON that Angular will recognize.